Burwash, Ontario: Closure

+Ground-level view of the main Burwash prison building (Main Camp).
+This front-facing shot captures the full scale of the primary correctional facility and its central architecture.

 After the prison was closed in 1975, the provincial government's initial plan to sell off the site was opposed by MPP Bud Germa.
 After a journalist from CKNC-TV interviewed Germa about the issue on the Burwash site, Progressive Conservative MPP Margaret Scrivener accused him of illegal trespassing.

 In 1977, the federal government of Canada launched a feasibility study on a proposal to take over the facility as a new maximum security prison, but this was dropped in 1978.
-The provincial government also considered proposals to convert the site into a provincial park or a physical rehabilitation center to be operated by the provincial Workman's Compensation Board, which were also not pursued.
+The provincial government also considered proposals to convert the site into a provincial park or a physical rehabilitation centre to be operated by the provincial Workman's Compensation Board, which were also not pursued.
 In 1980, a portion of the site was leased to the Regional Municipality of Sudbury as part of a failed attempt to launch an angora goat farm in the area, which became one of the most infamous economic development boondoggles in the city's history.